troubalex/troubalex.github.io/keypress.md

 First, I create a `div` with the class `particle`, and then I add it to the DOM as a child of `main`.
 Then I call the function from `onkeydown` and `onclick`.

 Poof.
-The site changes color and displays a dot.
+The site changes color and displays a particle.

 ## Adding even more particles

-One dot is obviously not going to cut it, I wanted MOAR!
-To make things interesting, I had to randomize properties such as size, placement, and shadow.
+One particle is not going to cut it, I want more!

+To make things interesting, I randomize properties such as size, placement, and shadow.

 ```css
 .particle {